304886938/HybridFusion/README.md

 # HybridFusion: A Universal Multimodal Data Fusion Framework for 3-D Detection and Tracking
+## Demo
+<img src="demo/GIF.gif" width="900"/>
+Due to file size limitations, only a 3-second preview is shown above.
+The full-length demonstration video is available at: https://youtu.be/el_5jtxDO2I

+## Introduction
 This repo implements the paper HybridFusion: A Universal Multimodal Data Fusion Framework for 3-D Detection and Tracking.
 We built our implementation upon MMdetection3D.
 The major part of the code is in the directory `HybridFusion`.
-## Demo
-<img src="demo/GIF.gif" width="900"/>

 ## Environment
 ### Prerequisite